nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 white Byes.
 His father had told him of the slaveholder's great debt to old Joshua; he had taken him riding past the Bryn Mawr peach orchards.
 "By rights part of them ought to belong to us.
 But I don't mind, no sir-ee!
-Let 'em have 'em.
+Let ’em have ’em.
 See where we are to-day without their help.
 Think of it!"

 Meriwether did think of it and did mind it.
 He learned that he had been